christierney/slack-pull-reminder/README.md

 * `-a`, `--auth` [required]: a HipChat v2 API auth token (personal or room)
 * `-d`, `--domain`: the GitHub domain to query (defaults to `api.github.com`.)
   Do not include protocol or path components.
 Example: `github.mydomain.com`.
+* '-c', '--color': the background color to use for the room notification.
+  Choices are yellow, green, red, purple, gray, or random (defaults to yellow.)
 * `repos` [required]: one or more repositories to check for open pull requests.
   These are positional arguments and must come after all other options.
   The syntax is `<user|org>/<repo>`, e.g. `github/hubot`.